wp-plugins/umbrella-antivirus-hack-protection/readme.txt

 * Block all unauthorized and irrelevant requests through query strings.
 * Hide version numbers in your front-end source code for WordPress-core and all of your plugins.
 * Completely turn off trackbacks & pingbacks to your site.
+* Scan WordPress for unknown files and file modifications by comparing md5 strings.

 = Planned features =
 * Scan WordPress folders and help user with permission issues.
 * Get notified by email when a new vulnerability is found.
-* Monitor WordPress directory for unknown file changes by comparing md5 strings.
 * Log all suspicious traffic for later analysation.

 == Installation ==